rdeits/DynamicWalking2018.jl/Readme.md

 To follow along with the presentation, take a look at the Jupyter notebooks in the `notebooks` folder.

+## Getting Help

+For help with this tutorial, you can open a new issue here: <https://github.com/rdeits/DynamicWalking2018.jl/issues>.
+For general help with Julia usage, try the [Julia forum](https://discourse.julialang.org/) or the [Julia Slack chat group](https://slackinvite.julialang.org/)

 ## Quickstart

 ### Installing Julia